zevv/duc/doc/duc.md

   * `-s`, `--size=VAL`:
     image size [800]

+  * `--tooltip`:
+    enable tooltip when hovering over the graph. enabling the tooltip will cause an asynchronous HTTP request every time the mouse is moved and can greatly increas the HTTP traffic to the web server

 ### duc graph

 The 'graph' subcommand queries the duc database and generates a sunburst graph